zooba/pymanager/pep-draft.md

 It's also worth pointing out that the core team does not view these alternate distributions as competitors to any upstream distribution.
-They are a fundamental piece of how the open source ecosystem is intended to work.
+They are a fundamental part of how the open source ecosystem is intended to work.
 Our own distributions are a convenience for those who choose to use them, as not all scenarios are well served by a workflow tool or even a pre-built package.